 Adjunct NTTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
-They should hold regular office hours during the terms in which they teach and make themselves reasonably available to students via email and/or other appropriate online media.
-It is expected that no less than 2 hours of office hours per week will be offered when teaching.
+They should hold a minimum of two office hours a week during the terms in which they teach and make themselves reasonably available to students via email and/or other appropriate online media.
+For any online course which may prohibit on-campus student requirements of any kind, such office hours may be held "by appointment only" via Skype or other electronic media.

 Adjunct NTTF generally teach courses whose descriptions and learning outcomes and, in certain cases, syllabi, assigned materials, and/or assessments have been designed by their departments.
-But if approved by the department, adjunct NTTF may redesign or revise their courses to incorporate advances in academic content and pedagogy.
+But if approved by the department, Adjunct NTTF may redesign or revise their courses to incorporate advances in academic content and pedagogy.